jonathanhogg/flitter/docs/builtins.md

 `uniform(` *seed* `)`
 : A *Uniform(0,1)* distribution pseudo-random source.

-**Flitter** provides three useful sources of pseudo-randomness.
-These functions return special "infinite" vectors that may only be indexed.
-These infinite vectors provide a reproducible stream of pseudo-random numbers.

 The single argument to all of the functions is a vector that acts as the pseudo-random seed.
-Floating-point numbers within this seed vector are truncated to whole numbers before the seed is calculated.
-This is deliberate to allow new seeds to be generated at intervals, e.g.: `uniform(:foo;beat)` will create a new stream of pseudo-random numbers for each beat of the main clock.
+Floating-point numbers within this seed vector are truncated to integer numbers before the seed is calculated.
+This is to allow new seeds to be easily generated at intervals, e.g.: `uniform(:foo;beat)` will create a new stream of pseudo-random numbers for each beat of the main clock.
 Multiplying or dividing this seed value then allows for different intervals, e.g., four times a
 beat: `uniform(:foo;beat*4)`.